brave/brave-ui/README.md

 ```

 Confirm in your `package.json` that the `brave-ui` is installed.
 Once you're good to go you can require it by using the object-destructuring pattern, which is used to take advantage of module three-shaking.
 Note that without this pattern (without the brackets evolving the component name) the package will throw an error.

+If you're looking to contribute to this repo please refer to [Contributing](https://github.com/brave/brave-ui/blob/master/docs/contributing.md) docs.

 ```js
 // Let's implement the <BrowserButton /> component